The Social Media Etiquette (Part 1 Episode 3 – Blogging 101 Series)

 3) Avoid offending your audience with your content.
 As the saying goes, “Don’t judge them, you have no idea what their journey is all about.”
 This is very true to the majority of what we are surrounded right now.
 Well, in the social media, people thought they have all the right on what to say to other people.
 As a blogger, a beginner or a pro, probably we do the other way around.

 Our readers are people, too.
-We might get “electronic” interactions, but behind the likes, shares, repost, and retweet are people who have human emotions, someone who has a journey that we have not been into.
+We might get “electronic” interactions, but behind the likes, shares, repost, and retweet are from readers who have human emotions, someone who has a journey that we have not been into.
 Not yet.

 We may have the so-called “freedom of expression”, but this does not give us the freedom to hurt other people, especially our readers, through the ideas we share or post on our website/blog.
 Always make it to the point that our blog should be the source of something positive and motivating.